luka-zitnik/personal-budget/README.md

 # Personal Budget

-> Arrange your budget and watch balance changes as you note down your current expenditures.
+> Arrange your budget and watch balance changes as you note down your current expenditures and savings.

-# How do I get set up?
+## How do I set up?

 Start making changes right after checkout.